 Besides forming from the decomposition of chlorinated ethenes, ethene (ethylene, C2H4) also forms naturally and is an important plant hormone and food source for microbes (Mattes et al. 2010, 445).
 Ethene mostly occurs in the atmosphere and photochemical reactions result in a half-life of ethene of only about 56 hours in air (Mattes et al. 2010, 445).

+Table 3.
+Chemical Characteristics and MCLs for chlorinated ethenes.

 Aqueous solubility, boiling point, density, and US federal Maximum Contaminant Levels (MCLs) in μg/L for chlorinated ethenes (Tobiszewski and Namieśnik, 2012).